markusReinert/GETM-setup_2DV-fjord/README.md

   see [the GETM website](https://getm.eu/) for compilation instructions

 * [Flexible output manager](https://github.com/BoldingBruggeman/flexout)
-  for a simpler handling of the model output
+  for a simplifed handling of the model output

 * [Editscenario](https://github.com/BoldingBruggeman/editscenario)
   to create the namelist files